phuoctai1644/weather-dashboard/README.md

 ## Features

 - Search for weather information by city name.
-- View current temperature, humidity, and weather conditions.
+- View current temperature, humidity, wind speed, and weather conditions.
-- 5-day weather forecast with detailed information.
+- 7-day weather forecast with detailed information.
+- Interactive map to visualize weather conditions globally.
 - Responsive design for seamless use on different devices.

 ## Available Scripts